dmaluenda/hands_on_machine_learning/README.md

 #### Google Colab Cons:
 - You need a Google account to run it.
-- Only one notebook can run at once (without paying).
+- Only one notebook can run at once (in the free version).
 - The code is not in your laptop, so you have to take care to save your changes.
 - You need a quite stable internet connection.

-The last two are the most important cons.
+The last two are the most important cons, have them in mind.